 In moderation, a love of words is a wonderful thing - Tolkien was a philologist who devoted his life to learning more languages and creating his own, and it made his stories richer, because each word he placed on the page meant precisely what he meant it to.
 But he knew that words without understanding or significance behind them are empty; Tolkien knew well the beginnings of words, and thus his prose was laden with meaning, even if the readers are not philologists as he himself was.

 Then there's those who like to figuratively string lights.
 Quite often they have enthusiasm, but very little expertise, or they just enjoy creating a spectacle.
 There is nothing inherently wrong with this - movement in a story is essential, and neat ideas or clever twists often keep a reader engaged and willing to continue through a story.
 Unusual creatures and strange locales help us to think a little differently about our own, rather pedestrian world.
-And of course, occasionally such excess is used for satirical effect, or to show us the absurdities of society's way of doing things, as in Gulliver's Travels.
+And of course, occasionally such excess is used for satirical effect, or to

 However, when there is too much extravagance, when restraint is considered outmoded, the whirl of strangeness and constant escalating action can be overwhelming and exhausting (at least for me).
 When every thing in a story must be re-labeled simply to bring a sense of oddity to the story, it detracts from the story that the author intended to tell.